Jun 14, 2019

 PAT: Mm-hmm.

-JAD: I mean, first, do schools still use the IQ tests as much these days as they used to back in the Larry P. days?
-When the ban was put in place?
+JAD: I mean first, do schools use the IQ tests as much these days as they used to back in the Larry P. days, when the ban was put in place?

 PAT: Not quite as much as they used to, but they still use them a ton.
 So more than a million kids a year are given the WISC, which is that IQ test that we talked about all of the last episode.
 It's still the most widely-used IQ test.